Diffusive regimes in a two-dimensional chiral fluid: Discussion

-In summary, we have provided an exhaustive description of the experimental behavior of chiral diffusion in a two-dimensional fluid of active spinners.
-It is worth to remark that an odd diffusion coefficient, $D^\mathrm{odd}$, that is characteristic of chiral fluids \cite{HEM21} is indeed clearly measurable in experiments.
-In fact, $D^\mathrm{odd}$ is frequently as large as the usual diffusion coefficient $D$.
-We find the following chiral diffusion regimes: I) diffusion coefficient $D$ is superdiffusive, accompanied with large odd diffusion coefficient $D^\mathrm{odd}$; II) diffusion coefficient is weakly subdiffusive, with large odd diffusion coefficient $D^\mathrm{odd}$; III) the chiral fluid displays (surprisingly) quasi-normal diffusion, eventually with vanishing odd diffusion $D^\mathrm{odd}$.
-For all three diffusive regimes, the diffusion coefficient $D$ decays very slowly from ballistic to diffusive regime.
-With respect to the odd diffusion coefficient $D^\mathrm{odd}$, results show that, in this aspect, the time evolution is different, since $D^\mathrm{odd}$ remains null for early to mid development stages, emerging only (when it does) as the trajectories age enough, which results in a peculiar structure of the Brownian movement of the particles in the chiral fluid, as illustrated in Figure~\ref{fig:displacements} (and, more directly, in Figure~\ref{fig_suppl:tracks} in the Supplementary Material file).
-Furthermore, in the few cases that the system becomes subdiffusive (see Figure~\ref{fig:alpha} b), the logarithmic slope changes continuously and is not accompanied by a plateau, as it happens in molecular \cite{RRR19} and granular \cite{LGRAYV21} glasses (where particles are caged by the neighbors and only at long times do they diffuse from a cage to the next).
+In summary, we have provided an exhaustive description of the experimental behavior of chiral diffusion in a two-dimensional fluid of active particles.
+It is worth to remark that an odd diffusion coefficient $D^\mathrm{odd}$ is indeed experimentally measurable in chiral flows.
+However, and although $D^\mathrm{odd}$ is frequently as large as the usual diffusion coefficient $D$, our experiments reveal that odd diffusion can also be absent for active particles (i.e., at non-zero particle activity, see inset in Figure~\ref{fig:diff_tensor}~b), contrary to what has been recently predicted \cite{HEM21}.
+Thus, more theoretical analysis should be performed on this important question.

+Moreover, we find as well the following chiral diffusion regimes: I) diffusion coefficient $D$ is superdiffusive, accompanied with large odd diffusion coefficient $D^\mathrm{odd}$ (predominant regime); II) diffusion coefficient is weakly subdiffusive, with large odd diffusion coefficient $D^\mathrm{odd}$; III) the chiral fluid displays quasi-normal diffusion, with vanishing odd diffusion $D^\mathrm{odd}$.
+For all three diffusive regimes, the diffusion coefficient $D$ decays very slowly from ballistic to diffusive regime, which is prone to the emergence of memory effects \cite{LVPS17}.
+Furthermore, in the few cases where the system becomes subdiffusive (see Figure~\ref{fig:alpha} b), the logarithmic slope of displacements changes continuously (Figure~\ref{fig:displacements} a) and is not accompanied by a plateau, as it happens in molecular \cite{RRR19} and granular glasses \cite{LGRAYV21} (where subdiffusive particles are caged by the neighbors and only at long times, diffusing from a cage to the next); i.e. subdiffusion in chiral fluids appears to be rather peculiar with respect to their analogs.
+It is important to highlight that a very recent study of the structure factor by means of simulation shows locally-jammed states and multi-scale hyperuniformities for unconfined active spinners\cite{RJMK22}, which may be related to the weakly subdiffusive behavior that we observe here.

+Additionally, Figure~\ref{fig:displacements}~(b) shows that the time evolution of the mean cross displacement remains null for early to mid development stages, and emerging only (when it does) as the trajectories age enough, which results in a peculiar structure of the Brownian movement of the particles in the chiral fluid, as illustrated in Figure~\ref{fig:displacements} (and, more directly, in Supplementary Figure $4$).